amd/amd-lab-notes/matrix-cores/README.md

 |               |               |4  |4  |4  |4     |16    |128        |

 A complete list of all instructions supported by the CDNA2 Architecture can be found in the [AMD Instinct MI200 Instruction Set Architecture Reference Guide][cdna_isa_mai].
+AMD's [Matrix Instruction Calculator][matrix_instruction_calculator] tool allows generating more information such as computational throughput and register usage of MFMA instructions on AMD Radeon™ and AMD Instinct™ accelerators.

 ## Example 1 - V_MFMA_F32_16x16x4F32
 Consider the matrix multiplication operation $D = A B$ where $M=N=16$ and $K=4$ and the elements are of type FP32.
 Assume that the input $C$ matrix contains zeroes for simplicity sake.
 We will demonstrate the use of the intrinsic function `__builtin_amdgcn_mfma_f32_16x16x4f32` that computes the sum of four outer products in one invocation.
 This function operates on a single block of matrices.